wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 - Complete the following to retrieve facet specific configuration of an Edge Data Store component.

 	1. Open command line.
-	2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the values that you want, and press Enter.
+	2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the ID of the component and the facet name, and press Enter.

 		```bash
 		edgecmd Configuration <componentId> <facetName>